How To Manage Election Stress & Support Your Mental Health

 Getty/ Bloomberg Creative

-Being mindful of media
+Being mindful of news and social media coverage

 It can also help to remind yourself that if something big happens, you’ll likely hear about it one way or another, even if you’re not glued to the TV.

-Taking care of yourself
+Taking care of yourself and your mental health

 When uncertainty strikes, it can be easy to neglect your well-being, especially when you’re highly invested in how things will turn out.
 But coming down from stress can be a lot harder when you aren’t taking care of your body.
 For this reason, it may be important to take steps to stay well.